zutierrez/ecem202a_project/docs/report.md

 * Develop overlapping field-of-view algorithm
     * Although we did not have time to pursue this idea, it may be an interesting way to further optimize the device for power consumption.
 * Optimize compatibility of microcontroller and camera module for image processing and data transmission
     * Perhaps using a different edge-computing device such as the Raspberry Pi instead of the Arduino would be a more effective strategy.
-Also, it may be possible to find a better camera sensor that is more reliable than the OV2640 or the OV7670.
+Also, it may be possible to find a better camera sensor that is more reliable than the OV2640 or the OV7670
 * Enable finer granularity for on-board image classification (black dog versus white dog)
-    * In future projects, higher granularity could be used to further cater towards specific applications, such as a security system.
+    * In future projects, higher granularity could be used to further cater towards specific applications, such as a security system
 * Improve latency and throughput by optimizing neural network architecture while maintaining low power consumption
-    * Latency and throughput could possibly be improved by utilizing strategies such as image downsampling - by reducing time spent doing power-expensive operations such as image transmitting and classifications, power consumption could be further improved.
+    * Latency and throughput could possibly be improved by utilizing strategies such as image downsampling - by reducing time spent doing power-expensive operations such as image transmitting and classifications, power consumption could be further improved
 * Analyze power consumption with portable power supply (battery) in real-life case study
-    * It would be interesting to see how these techniques of frequency reduction and redundant frame transmission canceling would perform in a real-life embedded system such as a security camera system running on batteries.
+    * It would be interesting to see how these techniques of frequency reduction and redundant frame transmission canceling would perform in a real-life embedded system such as a security camera system running on batteries

 # 6. References